jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 If you are running a soft constrained optimisation, there is an additional check to make sure the point(s) that satisfy the termination criterion also satisfy the constraints.

-Another termination criterion is 'no_change'.
+Another termination criterion is **'no_change'**.
 This ends the optimisation if there has been no change in the best objective function value for a set number of calls to the SNOBFit algorithm.
 There is a chance that this may terminate the optimisation too early, so you can also set a minimum number of objective function evaluations before checking for a change:
 ```
 snobfit_object.termination = 'no_change'; % termination criterion
 snobfit_object.ncallNoChange = 5;         % number of SNOBFit calls without a change before terminating
 snobfit_object.minCalls = 50;             % minimum number of function evaluations before checking for a change
 ```

-The final termination criterion included in the SNOBFit object is 'n_runs'.
+The final termination criterion included in the SNOBFit object is **'n_runs'**.
 This terminates the optimisation after a set number of evaluations of the objective function:
 ```
 snobfit_object.termination = 'n_runs'; % termination criterion
 snobfit_object.ncall = 100;            % maximum number of function evaluations